MAIF/otoroshi/manual/src/main/paradox/topics/remote-catalogs.md

 ### Bitbucket webhook

 Set up a webhook in your Bitbucket repository settings.
 The plugin matches on `repository.full_name` and `push.changes[].new.name` from the push event payload.

+### Gitea / Forgejo / Codeberg webhook

+Set up a webhook in your Gitea, Forgejo, or Codeberg repository settings.
+The webhook payload format is the same across all three platforms.
+The plugin matches on `repository.full_name` and `ref` (branch) from the push event payload, similar to GitHub.

 ## Other plugins